dansheffler/dtsheffler.com/_posts/2016-08-06-sublime-plugins-for-pandoc.md

 ---
 title: Sublime Plugins for Pandoc
 tags: [Note Taking, Sublime, Pandoc]
+summary: My recommendations for Sublime slugins for writers who use Pandoc.
 sharing:
   twitter: My recommendations for Sublime slugins for writers who use Pandoc.
   facebook: My recommendations for Sublime slugins for writers who use Pandoc.